-Even before she finished her degree in law Paula started her career as a Legal Assistant in GAPI and then as a Legal Assistant to Mrs. Maria João Dionísio Santos, former Partner at Pirmenta, Dionísio & Associados.
+Paula Duarte Rocha is a Partner with Henriques, Rocha & Associados, Sociedade de Advogados, Lda (HRA Advogados).
+Even before she had finished her degree in law, Paula started her career as a Legal Assistant in the financial development institution GAPI, and then as a Legal Assistant to Mrs. Maria João Dionísio Santos, formerly a Partner at Pimenta, Dionísio & Associados.
 Later she provided multidisciplinary legal consultancy at the Tax and Legal Services Department of PricewaterhouseCoopers, cooperating with national and foreign investors.
 She was also an Associate Lawyer and Senior Legal Advisor at MGA - Advogados & Consultores.
-More recently Paula was Managing Partner and Lawyer at Ferreira Rocha & Associados, Sociedade de Advogados.
-Throughout this professional experience she intervened in all areas of practice: advising national and foreign private companies with respect to public sector laws, public tenders and contracts, as well as advising foreign entities on compliance with all Mozambican tax, labour and commercial obligations.
+More recently, Paula was Managing Partner and Lawyer at Ferreira Rocha & Associados, Sociedade de Advogados.
+During this professional experience she was involved in all areas of practice: advising national and foreign private companies with respect to public sector laws, public tenders and contracts; as well as advising foreign entities on compliance with all Mozambican tax, labour and commercial obligations.